web-archive-group/ELXN42-Article/README.md

 # About

-This repository holds draft of a proposed article for [Code4Lib Journal](http://journal.code4lib.org/) -- entitled "An Exploratory look at 3,918,932 #elxn42 tweets" -- which is currently being written in public by Nick Ruest (York University Libraries) and Ian Milligan (University of Waterloo, Dept. of History).
+This repository holds draft of a proposed article for [Code4Lib Journal](http://journal.code4lib.org/) -- entitled "An Open-Source Strategy for Documenting Events: The Case Study of 3,918,932 #elxn42 Tweets" -- which is currently being written in public by Nick Ruest (York University Libraries) and Ian Milligan (University of Waterloo, Dept. of History).

 If you would like to comment or provide feedback, the best way to do that is by [creating](https://github.com/web-archive-group/ELXN42-Article/issues/new) or commenting on an [open issue](https://github.com/web-archive-group/ELXN42-Article/issues).
 For example, if you have general purpose thoughts, you could let [us know here](https://github.com/web-archive-group/ELXN42-Article/issues/2).